 The world is filled with ancient unexplained mysteries that capture the imagination and challenge scientists and scholars.
-Archeologists attempt to identify and explain the purpose of these ancient mysteries of the world, but some mystify and confound scientists.
-Others are simply relegated to the vaults of the unknown.
+Archeologists attempt to identify and explain the purpose of these ancient mysteries of the world, but some continue to mystify and confound them.

 The stones feature elaborate relief carvings of humanoid figures and animals.
-Scientists can't explain who built the rings, what purpose they served or why the rings were deliberately buried 1,000 years after being built.
-Perhaps the most perplexing mystery is the lack of artifacts, such as tools and housing structures for workers, typically found at such archeological sites.
+Scientists can't explain who built the rings, what purpose they served, or why the rings were deliberately buried 1,000 years after being built.

 This World Heritage Site is owned by the Crown of England and managed by the English Heritage with the surrounding land owned by the National Trust.
 The English Heritage website offers visitors an interactive virtual tour inside the circle.